jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

     until the next tick of the event loop.
 Likewise for `comments`.

-4. The loader for `author` consolidates all IDs in a single list and passes them to the batch function. **Users will be loaded in a single query**.
-Same for comments.
+4. The loader for `author` consolidates all IDs in a single list and passes them to the batch function. **Users will be loaded in a single query**, and the same for comments.

 5. The loader passes back the results to each `author` call.
 The `author` then resolves the required result.

-Let's implement it then!
+Let's implement it!

 ```typescript
 async function post({ id }) {